DavidMStraub/gramps-web-api-client/README.md

 A simple Python client based on `requests` for interacting with a [Gramps Web API](https://github.com/gramps-project/gramps-webapi/) server.

+## Warning

+This is an experimental project for advanced users.
+The goal is to allow powerful batch operations on Gramps objects via the API.
+But only use it if you know what you are doing &ndash; you can easily break your Gramps database with this tool!

 ## Quick start

 First, instantiate the API instance: